metacryst/paperclip-frontend/README.md

 ## CURRENT FEATURES

-- Users may create accounts
+- Create an account
-- Users may log in to the app
+- Log in to the app
-- Users may add and remove items to their "haves" list.
+- Add and remove items to your "haves" list.
-- Users may add and remove items from their "wants" lists.
+- Add and remove items from your "wants" lists.
-- Users may be matched with other users who have things they want and vice-versa.
-- Users may view trades on a trade screen.
-- Users may accept or reject proposed trades.
-- Users may add and remove wants and needs from their user profiles.
-- Users may group their items by tier, allowing them to provide some guidelines for parity in trade offers received.
-Users may receive offers for items in a tier higher than they have chosen for their item but never items in a lower tier.
+- Group items by tier - you may receive offers for items in a tier higher than the one for that item, but never items in a lower tier.
+- Let the algorithm match you with other users who have things you want and vice-versa.
+- View trades on a trade screen.
+- Accept or reject proposed trades.
-- The app may determine routes through users to offer efficient, multi-party trades.
+- The app may determine routes through multiple users to offer efficient, multi-party trades.

 ## PLANNED FEATURES